Tuesday, December 18, 2012

 * Energy saver light bulbs

 For the Beautified: (Pick name brands for these products, not the drugstore label -- Lancome is always quality, as is Neutrogena, which is good for those with allergies to additives and fragrances or sensitive skin)

 * Nail polish -- if you're not sure of a color, You can go for clear, fire engine red or thenatural looking french pinks.
-Opi or Essie are good names, but Sally Hansen is fine too.
+Essie is the BEST and comes in glitter shades for New Years Eve, but Opie is another good name.
+Sally Hansen is fine too.

 * Lip gloss --if in doubt, stick to clear so it can turn any color stick she has into glossy lips

 * Cuticle clippers that are new.
 Old ones can not work as well anymore so replacements will be appreciated.

 * Bubble bath--again, maybe not a great idea if she is fragrance-sensitive.
 Ask the clerk for what is a name brand or good quality...

 * If you know what shampoo or body lotion she likes, go for it.
 Nivea Smooth Sensation in a big steel blue bottle is smooth -- just like they say, and a favorite of mine.